Schinzel/web-blocks/doc/user_doc/3_5_value_handlers.md

 ### Endpoint
-All value handler data sent from the client is sent to the same endpoint with the unique name user to register the value handler.
+All value handler data sent from the client is sent to the same endpoint with the unique id used to register the value handler.
 The value handler is found using the Value Handler Registry and the data is sent to the value handler for processing.